crzidea/tuzi/README.md

 tuzi
 ====

-A fast and light non-MVC framework for node.js.
+A fast and lightweight non-MVC framework.

 ## Q & A